pritam16raha/Psypher_Task/README.md

 npm run dev
 Open browser at http://localhost:3000

-📌 Known Limitations
-In the provided events.json, fields like city and swot were missing, so those filters were not implemented.

 RLS requires the authenticated user to exist in the profiles table with a valid tier.

-📷 Demo
-Replace this with your deployment link or screenshots

 📄 License
 MIT — free to use, modify and share.

-📁 External Drive Link (if needed)
-Google Drive with seed SQLs and assets: [Your Drive Link Here]

 yaml
 Copy